-SourceFileName and DataWindowObject properties in code
+Setting the SourceFileName and DataWindowObject

 Accessing the database

 Before you can display data in a DataWindow control, you must get the data stored in the data source into that control.
 The most common way to get the data is to access a database.